Why Does My Dog Push His Food With His Nose? (Answered By Vet Tech)

 Dogs have plenty of instinctual behaviors that we can still observe today.

 While many of our domesticated friends are far from their wolf ancestors, they still have traits that can only be explained through genetics.
-In the wild dogs and wolves used their noses to dig into prey.
+In the wild dogs and wolves use their noses to dig into prey or push around plants and debris when foraging.
 Their noses helped their hunting and also helped them to find the best pieces of prey items.

 Reason 2: They’re Trying To Smell Their Meal

-Did you recently switch dog food brands?
-Maybe you started adding supplements or changed the recipes on your dog’s homemade food?
+All that smelling power can make a sniff of their favorite food even more enjoyable.
+On the other hand, they’ll be quick to notice subtle changes if you switch food brands or flavors.
+Or maybe you started adding supplements or changed the recipes on your dog’s homemade food?
 If so, expect your dog to investigate for the first few days.

 As we mentioned, dogs explore the world with their noses first.
 If they smell something off about their food, they’ll push their snout right into it.
 Even if something hasn’t changed, your dog just might really love the smell of their food and likes to put their nose right into it,